2017 1

 Haut Medoc

 La Lagune – big fireworks!
-Dense, intense, well-structured, complex and with a smooth finish.
+Dense, intense, well-structured, complex, and with a smooth finish.
 Fabulous effort.
 95-96p.

-Coufran - really splendid, filled with aromatic fruit, quite concentrated with silky fruit and tannin.
+Coufran - splendid, filled with aromatic fruit, quite concentrated with silky fruit and tannin.
 Persistent fruity aftertaste.
 91-92p.

 De Lamarque and La Tour Carnet - were both big fruity wines with a velvety texture and an adequate dose of oak.
 Well-balanced.
 90-91p.